JulienBacquart/MTW-MeSH-wiki/Home.md

 * RDF can contain complex structures without tables/schemas
-* ability to [extend](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model) MeSH RDF data model
+* ability to [extend](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model) MeSH RDF data model and to use custom namespaces for the translations
-* eficient handling of MeSH data updates
+* efficient handling of MeSH data updates
-* usage of custom prefixes for the translations

 ## Main design goals